"Ambiguity is one of the greatest faults in a craft. It

 comes from vague ambitions.
 One may be inspired by good ambitions, but the

 immediate concern of the craftsman is to know what he is capable of doing at

 In searching the Worldwide Web, sometimes we come across a page that shares some of our passion for the quest for good craftsmanship.
 We may not have the time right at the moment to further pursue adding the person to the museum, but we feel you might enjoy looking at some of these pages they have produced themselves.
-If you come across any that would be appropriate for inclusion here, please e-mail a link to firstname.lastname@example.org.
+If you come across any sites that would be appropriate for inclusion here or notice that a link is no longer working, please e-mail us at firstname.lastname@example.org.

 • The Vista Antique Gas and Steam Engine Museum—A large facility with hundreds of steam tractors and pieces of farm equipment on display.
 Twice a year in October and June they have a large tractor show and "Thresharee."
 See their site at www.agsem.com for more information.
 It is only a few miles from the Craftsmanship Museum on the other side of town.